Next Pilgrimage: Late JUNE/ Early July 2027

 Q: Are children allowed?

-A: This trip because it is meditation focused, can only allow older children that are quite mature and actually interested themselves by the premise of the tour.
+A: This trip because it is meditation focused, can only allow children that are quite mature and actually interested themselves by the premise of the tour.
 There will be times of silence, meditation and reflection along with long travel days that requires more stamina and motivation towards these practices.
 Please contact us to assess whether your child may be ready.

 TRAVEL, PASSPORT, VISA